caoyuan57/FOH/README.md

 ## Usage
 - In the main folder, run startup.m.
 - For single lable online hashing experiments:run FOH.m.
 - For multi lable online hashing experiments:run FOHmultilabel.m.
+- The relevant documents have been annotated.
 ## Contact us
 If you have any questions, please send email to Yuan Cao (email address: caoyuan57@163.com).